Extent of Leeds Rhinos star Jake Connor's injury revealed & why Presley Cassell won't play v Catalans Dragons

-Leeds Rhinos news: extent of Jake Connor injury explained & why Presley Cassell won't play v Catalans Dragons
+Leeds Rhinos news: Jake Connor injury extent revealed & why Presley Cassell won't play v Catalans Dragons

 Man of Steel favourite Connor suffered a rib injury during last week’s 26-0 win at Huddersfield Giants and isn’t in Rhinos’ 21-man squad to face Catalans Dragons at AMT Headingley tomorrow (Thursday).
 Speaking at his weekly preview press conference today, Arthur confirmed Connor could have played if Leeds had a Grand Final this week, but insisted there’s “no need” to risk him.